1-800-935-2620 Speak to a Tour Expert

 Ranomafana

-Today you’ll visit the historical old city of Fianarantsoa on foot.
-Then, visit a typical Malagasy village for an insight into how most of the island's population live, then take a local walk to explore the surrounding countryside, which is dotted with rice paddies and vineyards that produce Fianarantsoa's famous wine.
-You'll get a chance to sample local cuisine with a lunch stop in the villages.
-In the afternoon, you’ll travel to Ranomafana National Park, located in the southeastern part of Madagascar.
-Ranomafana means 'hot water' in the Malagasy language and the area is haven for small mammals, birds, reptiles and insects, as well as palms, bamboo, orchids and carnivorous plants.
-This park is home to several rare species with 13 species of lemur, including the famous golden bamboo lemur, which was first reported in the area in 1985 – its presence is one of the main reasons why the government decided to protect this forest.
-You may want to consider taking an optional night walk once the sun goes down.
-Your accommodation tonight is a small cottage located within the park's boundaries.
-With a little free time, you might consider visiting the thermal springs which the town is named after – located across the Namorona River.
-The outdoor swimming pool fed by the springs is also a popular spot to take a dip.
+Today you’ll explore the long, paved roads, twisting alleys and old houses of Fianarantsoa.
+Wander past tiled roofs and flower-studded balconies, then visit a typical Malagasy village for an insight into how most of the island's population live.
+Explore the surrounding countryside, dotted with rice paddies and vineyards that produce Fianarantsoa's famous wine.
+You'll get a chance to sample the local cuisine with a lunch stop in the village.
+In the afternoon, travel to Ranomafana National Park.
+This area is a haven for small mammals, birds, reptiles and insects, as well as palms, bamboo, orchids and carnivorous plants.
+This park is also home to 13 species of lemur, including the famous golden bamboo lemur, which was first reported in the area in 1985.
+Its presence is one of the main reasons why the government decided to protect this forest.
+With your free time later this afternoon, maybe visit the thermal springs the town is named after – located across the Namorona River.
+The outdoor swimming pool fed by the springs is a popular spot to take a dip.

 18. Day 18